godspeed5/Qthello/README.md

 If you do not have any valid moves left, the move passes to the other player.

+For 2 qubit gates, the first qubit played is control, while the second is target.
+For the CX gates, the two qubit output is mapped to a single output: "00","11" to 0(green), "01","10" to 1(black).
+The EN gates are special, in the sense that the move is played on both ends of the the board.
+The measurement collapses in the same order as played.

 Gates on board:

 X: NOT